Numerics of Bianchi type II and type IX spacetimes in effective loop quantum cosmology: Introduction

 Loop quantum cosmology (LQC) is based on applying the quantization procedure of canonical loop quantum gravity in a cosmological context, with the relevant symmetries of the spacetime of interest imposed before quantization \cite{Ashtekar:2011ni}.
 In addition to the homogeneous and isotropic spacetimes which are of considerable observational interest (for a recent review of possible observational signatures due to LQC in the cosmic microwave background see~\cite{Agullo:2023rqq}), studying the Bianchi spacetimes---that are also homogeneous but allow anisotropies---can provide a more complete understanding of LQC effects, especially in the early universe where anisotropies may have been more important.

-Further, the Bianchi spacetimes are of particular interest due to the Belinski-Khalatnikov-Lifshitz (BKL) conjecture that at generic points near a space-like singularity in general relativity, neighbouring points decouple and each point evolves independently following the dynamics of a Bianchi spacetime \cite{Belinski:1969, Belinski:1970ew, Uggla:2003fp, Berger:2014tev}.
-If the BKL conjecture is correct, then if there are some cases where this BKL decoupling of neighbouring points occurs before quantum gravity effects become large, it may be sufficient to know the quantum cosmology of the Bianchi spacetimes in order to fully determine the quantum-corrected dynamics in such a situation.
+Further, the Bianchi spacetimes are of particular interest due to the Belinski-Khalatnikov-Lifshitz (BKL) conjecture that at generic points near a space-like singularity in general relativity, spatial derivatives become small compared to timelike derivatives and as a result neighbouring points asymptotically decouple and to a good approximation each point evolves independently following the dynamics of a Bianchi spacetime \cite{Belinski:1969, Belinski:1970ew, Uggla:2003fp, Berger:2014tev}.
+If the BKL conjecture is correct, then if there are some cases where the BKL approximate decoupling of neighbouring points occurs before quantum gravity effects become large, it may be sufficient to know the quantum cosmology of the Bianchi spacetimes in order to obtain a good approximation of the full quantum-corrected dynamics, point by point, in such a situation.

 Three of the most interesting Bianchi spacetimes are the type~I, type~II, and type~IX models.
 The Bianchi~I spacetime is the simplest, without any spatial curvature, while the Bianchi~IX spacetime has the most complex dynamics that is known to be chaotic in the classical theory \cite{Chernoff:1983zz, Cornish:1996yg}; the Bianchi~II spacetime can be viewed as an intermediate case, as shall be explained in more detail in Sec.~\ref{s.rev}.
-Each of these cosmological spacetimes has been studied in LQC, here we will consider the LQC dynamics developed in~\cite{Ashtekar:2009vc, Ashtekar:2009um, WilsonEwing:2010rh, Martin-Benito:2011fdk, Singh:2013ava}; for earlier related work see \cite{Bojowald:2003md, Bojowald:2003xf, Chiou:2007sp, Martin-Benito:2008dfr}.
+Each of these cosmological spacetimes has been studied in LQC, here we will consider the LQC dynamics developed in~\cite{Ashtekar:2009vc, Ashtekar:2009um, WilsonEwing:2010rh, Martin-Benito:2011fdk, Singh:2013ava}; for earlier related work see \cite{Bojowald:2003md, Bojowald:2003xf, Chiou:2007sp, Martin-Benito:2008dfr}, and for a study of the quantum dynamics of the Bianchi~IX spacetime for a different polymer quantization based on the Misner variables see \cite{Giovannetti:2019ewe}.